Disconnection and Awakening: The Little Discussed Step

 What do you mean by asleep?

-Have you been in a dream, yet, not known you were sleeping?
+Have you been in a dream yet not recognized you were sleeping?
 Everything seemed real, and because you thought it was, and as what you believe is true, you experienced it as such.

-Part way through the dream, or when you awoke in the morning, you realized you had been in a fantasy world that wasn’t reality after all.
+Partway through the dream, or when you awoke in the morning, you realized you had been in a fantasy world that wasn’t real.

-Awakening in your lifetime is like ‘coming to’ after your night-time imaginings.
+Awakening in your life is like ‘coming to’ after your nighttime imaginings

 You have no choice but to exist in a state of alertness, and as you do so, fantasies and dreamlike imaginings leave.